AdobeDocs/experience-manager-65.en/help/journey-headless/developer/access-your-content.md

 <!--
 ### Use Cases for Author and Publish Environments {#use-cases-author-publish-environments}

-The use cases for the AEM GraphQL API can depend on the type of AEM as a Cloud Service environment:
+The use cases for the AEM GraphQL API can depend on the type of AEMenvironment:

 * Publish environment; used to:
   * Query content for JS application (standard use-case)

 * Author environment; used to:
   * Query content for "content management purposes":
-    * GraphQL in AEM as a Cloud Service is currently a read-only API.
+    * GraphQL in AEM is currently a read-only API.
     * The REST API can be used for CR(u)D operations.
 -->